Deformation and Unobstructedness of Determinantal Schemes: Deformation of minors

 \begin{proof} (i) Let $\cA_T$ be a lifting of $\cA$ (see Definition~\ref{defor}).
 Recall that $A_T$ is flat over $T$ if not only generators of $I_{i}(\varphi ^*)$ lift to polynomials in $I_{i}(\varphi ^*_T) \subset R_T$, but also relations lift to relations of $I_{i}(\varphi ^*_T)$.
 Hence we need to lift all relations since lifting of generators follows at once by taking appropriate minors of $\cA_T$.
 But the relations are given by the Lascoux resolution of $I_{i}(\varphi ^*)$ (see \cite{L}, or see Lemma~\ref{mdr_mdg} for details of {\it all} syzygies).
-Indeed a relation is either given as a determinant of an $(i+1) \times (i+1)$ matrix arising from a submatrix of $\cA$ of size $i \times (i+1)$ (resp. $(i+1) \times i$) by repeating one of its rows (resp. columns); such determinants become zero, or by computing the determinant of an $(i+1) \times (i+1)$ submatrix of $\cA$ by column and row expansions and taking their differences.
+Indeed a relation is either given by computing the determinant of any $(i+1) \times (i+1)$ matrix arising from a submatrix of $\cA$ of size $i \times (i+1)$ (resp. $(i+1) \times i$) by repeating one of its rows (resp. columns) and expanding it along the mentioned row (resp. column), or by computing the determinant of an $(i+1) \times (i+1)$ submatrix of $\cA$ by column and row expansions and taking their differences.
 The latter gives also non-trivial relations.
 But we can do exactly the same computations using $\cA_T$ instead of $\cA$.
 Since the corresponding determinant (i.e. relation) or difference of determinants map via $T\twoheadrightarrow k$ to the corresponding relation over $k$, we get that every relation lifts to a relation for $I_{i}(\varphi ^*_T)$.
 This shows that $A_T$ is $T$-flat, and it follows that $A_T$ is a deformation of $A$.

 For similar (and even easier) reasons $MI_T$ is $T$-flat.
 Indeed since $R/I_i(\varphi ^*)$ is determinantal, it follows by \cite[Corollary 1]{Br} that $R/I_t(\varphi ^*)$ is standard determinantal, whence that the Buchsbaum-Rim complex of $MI$, using $\cA$ is exact.
 Moreover this resolution of $MI$ commutes with the Buchsbaum-Rim resolution of $MI_T$ using $\cA _T$, i.e. we can lift any relation of $MI$ to a relation of $MI _T$, whence $MI _T$ is a deformation of $MI$ (cf. \cite[Lemma 4.2]{K2011}).
 Since $MI=\coker (\varphi ^*)$ it is clear that every element $(MI)_T\in Def _{MI}(T)$ is given by $MI_T=\coker (\varphi _T^*) $ for some matrix $\cA _T$ that lifts $\cA $ to $T$ where $\varphi ^*_T$ is the map induced by $\cA _T$.
 As proved above this matrix $\cA _T$ defines a deformation, i.e. an element $A_T\in Def_A(T)$.
 Since different matrices representing the same cokernel define the same determinantal ideal by e.g. Fitting's lemma, $Def(\psi )(T)$ is well-defined.
 Then we define $\psi $ as the tangent map of $Def(\psi )$, i.e. we let $\psi =Def(\psi )(k[\varepsilon]/\varepsilon^2)$, and (i) is proved.